unipartdigital/workflows_engine/docs/source/primitives.rst

 Data display
 ------------

-Display data in using a list of strings or objects containing label and value keys.
+Display data, this can take in a list of strings or objects containing label and value keys.

 .. jsonschema:: ../../src/core/schema/components/data_display.json